11 Lessons from 11 Years of Marriage

 1) Remain together out of choice, not obligation.

-I was originally going to say, “Divorce is always an option.” but that has such a negative energy to it that I went with the above.
+I was originally going to say, “Divorce is always an option.” but that has such a negative energy to it.
 The point about divorce is accurate, but it doesn’t have to be viewed in that light.

 One of the reasons Jackie and I are still together is because we want to be together, not that we feel we have to remain together.